-The aim of this study is to identify the faults in STEM education and to provide an approach to how these deficiencies can be eliminated.
-The STEM approach can provide students with an interdisciplinary point of view to gain creativity, critical thinking, high level skills of thinking and problem solving.
-STEM abbreviation consists of the initials of the words "Science", "Technology", "Engineering" and "Mathematics”.
+The aim of this study is to identify the faults in Science, Technology, Engineering and Mathematics (STEM) education and to provide an approach to how these deficiencies can be eliminated.
+The STEM approach can provide students with an interdisciplinary point of view to gain creativity, critical thinking, high-level skills of thinking and problem-solving.
+STEM abbreviation consists of the initials of the words ‘Science’, ‘Technology’, ‘Engineering’ and ‘Mathematics’.
 Conventional educational systems dictate student to learn specific topics separately and expect from them to make these knowledge and experience useful, functional in their life.
-In this research, qualitative research method was used.
+In this research, a qualitative research method was used.
 This study was performed by using document analysis method.
-In this study, the conventional educational system is criticized.
-A noval, integrated education system called as STEM (Science, Techonology, Engineering and Mathematics) is investigated with its methodology and problems in application outcoming so far.
-The importance of such an integrated program is highlightened and some remedies to create an effective integrated education program are emphasized.
+A novel, integrated education system called as the STEM is investigated with its methodology and problems in application outcoming so far.
+The importance of such an integrated programme is highlighted and some remedies to create an effective integrated education programme are emphasised.

 Authors who publish with this journal agree to the following terms:

 - Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.

 - Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.

 - Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work (SeeThe Effect of Open Access).